-Are you looking for incredible things to do in Georgia (Europe – not the US state!)?
+Are you looking for incredible things to do in Georgia (the country in Europe – not the US state!)?

 Well, you’ve come to the right place because these 10 ideas for things to do in the country of Georgia will leave you wanting to come back to Georgia again and again.

 How am I so sure?